Matt Coppinger

 3. Identity is verified - MFA, SSO token, risk score

 4. Conditional access evaluates - Is the device compliant?
-Is the user authorised for this resource?
+Is the user authorised?
 Is the context normal?

 5. Per-app VPN tunnel opens - only for this specific application, to this specific backend

-6. Access is granted - with appropriate restrictions based on the trust level (e.g., read-only if posture is marginal)
+6. Access is granted - with restrictions based on trust level (read-only if posture is marginal, for example)

 7. Continuous monitoring - if device compliance changes mid-session, access is re-evaluated in real time